nikhil21268/Thread-and-Process-Scheduling/README.md

-# Thread and Process Scheduling
+# Thread and Process Scheduling | Operating Systems Assignment
+Implementation of Thread and Process Scheduling using "pthreads" and "fork" System Call

 # Problem Statement